ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

   2. Read accessors need to be read after 6.a.
 [TBD: Is this ordering even possible?
 It is more like a 'nice to have' and not strictly required.]
 7. Outputs of `ApplicationModule`s:
   1. By default, no initial values are propagated.
   2. Initial values can be written in `ApplicationModule::prepare()`.
+This fact is recorded in the variable model (`VariableNetworkNode`), see 8.b.v
 8. Inputs of `ApplicationModule`s:
   1. Initial values are read before start of `mainLoop()`.
   2. Since not all variables have initial values (see 7.a), the variable model (`VariableNetworkNode`) needs to be checked whether an initial value is present and how it needs to be read.
 This dependes on the data source type: